-- (2) previously established websites or pages may be reactivated with the approval of the Elections Coordinator so long as all previous content is deleted. - d.
-The following Campaign activities shall be permitted only during the campaign period specified in Section 1, Cl.
-II (a) of this Code,: - (1) the distribution, posting or display of any physical campaign materials, as defined by Section 4 of this Code, on the main campus of WWU, but only in locations specified by this Code and by the Elections Coordinator and excluding where such activities are prohibited by WWU policies, with the exception of reserved table spaces reserved, after notifying the Elections Coordinator. - (2) programs organized by RHA or Residence Hall Councils in which candidates are invited to speak.
+- c.
+The following ¿ampaign activities shall be permitted only during the campaign period specified in Section 1.
+Cl.
+II (a) of this Code: - (1) the distribution, posting or display of any physical campaign materials, as defined by Section 4 of this Code, on the main campus of WWU, but only in locations specified by this Code and by the Elections Coordinator and excluding where such activities are prohibited by WWU policies. - In the event of required or necessary social distancing or a natural disaster, people must follow laws required by state, local and federal governments, Western Washington University policies and Associated Student policies when campaigning. - when campaigning.

+b.
+Washington University is functioning primarily in an on-line capacity during the campaign period, then no physical campaigning will be permitted. - (2) Online campaigning for elective office or ballot measure and the establishment of websites or web pages supportive of candidacy. - All websites and social media campaign pages must be declared via email to the AS Elections Coordinator. - b.
+All previously established websites or pages may be reactivated with the approval of the Elections Coordinator so long as all previous content is deleted. - (3) events organized by campus organizations or departments in which candidates are invited to speak.
 For such events, all candidates for a given position must be invited and given a minimum of three (3) days' notice.
-If a candidate declines the invitation, the program is permitted to continue. - e.
+If any candidates decline the invitation or fail to respond, the event is permitted to continue without their presence. - (4) Funds may begin being spent on campaign activities in accordance with Section 3, Cl.
+VI of this Code. - d.
 During the campaign period specified in Section 1, Cl.
 II (a) of this Code, physical campaign materials, as defined by Section 4 of this Code, which are to be posted may only be posted on free boards and on spaces on the outside of buildings, as designated by the Elections Coordinator (see Attachment A to this Code).
 Candidates are limited to posting one poster per free board per candidate.
-The maximum size of a piece of physical campaign material posted at any location shall be three feet by eight feet (3' by 8').
+The maximum size of a piece of physical campaign material posted at any location shall be three feet by eight feet (3° by 8°).
 Yard signs or other physical campaign materials which are freestanding and/or anchored in the ground are prohibited.
-This provision only applies to physical campaign materials posted on WWU's campus. - f.
-During the campaign period specified in Section 1, Cl.
-II (a) of this Code [04/2014/202019] to 05/0803/202019], physical campaign materials, as defined by Section 4 of this Code, which are to be displayed or distributed but not posted, may be displayed or distributed at any location on the main campus of WWU, except where their display or distribution is prohibited by this Code or by WWU policies, with the exception of reserved table spaces reserved, after notifying the Elections Coordinator.
-For the purposes of this provision, apparel, stickers, and buttons are an exception to the rule on displaying physical campaign material while they are on one's person.
-Physical campaign material such as apparel, stickers, and buttons may not be worn by AS employees while acting in their official capacity as AS employees, including office hours, club meetings and any other general position meetings. - g.
-The following campaign activities shall not be permitted at any time for students seeking or considering seeking elective office, or seeking to place a measure on the ballot, or campaigning for or against a measure on the ballot, or for students associated with a campaign: - (1) the posting or writing of campaign materials or messages of any sort on classroom chalkboards or whiteboards, or on screen savers or backgrounds of any campus computer. - i.
-For writing on a chalkboard or whiteboard, messages encouraging voting turnout in general are allowed. - (2) the distribution, posting or display of any physical campaign materials on the main campus of WWU, except at those times and places permitted by this code.
+This provision only applies to physical campaign materials posted on WWU's campus. - During the campaign period specified in Section 1, Cl.
+II (a) of this Code physical campaign materials, as defined by Section 4 of this Code, which are to be displayed or distributed but not posted, may be displayed or distributed at any location on the main campus of WWU, except where their display or distribution is prohibited by this Code or by WWU policies. - (1) For the purposes of this provision, apparel, stickers, and buttons are an exception to the rule on displaying physical campaign material while they are on one's person.
+Physical campaign material such as apparel, stickers, and buttons may not be worn by AS employees while